 -The programming can be terrible:

 Let’s just jump right in.
 Just because it’s exercise doesn’t mean it’s healthy.
 You have to understand one thing.
 Y0ur back is jacked up for a reason.
 These reasons are specific to you.
-Which means doing what everyone else in the gym is doing may not be the best option for you.
+This means doing what everyone else in the gym is doing may not be the best option for you.
 On top of that, even if you have been cleared to exercise your number one goal needs to be to continue to reduce the inflammation and sensitivity in that area.
 Most of CrossFit’s programming does NOT support that key element of beating back pain.
-Movements such as Toes To Bar, Ab-Mat sit-ups, Deadlifts, Kipping Pull-Ups, Muscle-Ups, Squats, most Olympic lifts etc. Put the lower back in some suspect positions or cause a lot of excessive movements in an end range of motion.
+Movements such as Toes To Bar, Ab-Mat sit-ups, Deadlifts, Kipping Pull-Ups, Muscle-Ups, Squats, most Olympic lifts, etc. Put the lower back in some suspect positions or cause a lot of excessive movements in an end range of motion.
 This will not only cause more inflammation but further destroy any hopes of beating your pain.

 Think about it.

 Let’s say it hurts to bend over to tie your shoe.
 Odds are, you could have some variation of flexion intolerance.
 This same person will go to their favorite CrossFit Box and get hype over a “5 rounds for time” of Deadlifts, Burpees, and Toes to Bar.
 Burpees alone are not only created by the devil himself but WILL destroy your lower back.
 I don’t need a clinical study to prove that.
 It’s common freaking sense.
 If you have instability in your lower back your discs are going to absorb the trauma from your training session.
-Please explain to me how pairing a loaded lift such as a Deadlift with an exercise like Burpees (insert whatever you want: Toes to Bar, Pull ups etc.) is going to help bring that stability let alone not cause further destruction to this clients back.
+Please explain to me how pairing a loaded lift such as a Deadlift with an exercise like Burpees (insert whatever you want: Toes to Bar, Pull-ups etc.) is going to help bring that stability let alone not cause further destruction to this clients back.

 It’s not just Burpees and Deadlifts either.
 It’s this idea of ultimate elites that we think we get from stacking a bunch of complicated multi-level movements together.
 For the Rich Froning’s of the world, this works and has turned a lot of people into some of the fittest in the world.
 You can’t deny that but I am talking about the average Joe or Jane who has been dealing with some level of back pain for years and their doctor says to start exercising and they come to you because of the community and “great workout”.
 What are we doing to ensure that they will come out 3-6-12 months later pain-free?